Overv/VulkanTutorial/02_Development_environment.md

 [introduction chapter](!Introduction) for links to drivers from the major vendors.

-There are two other programs in this directory that will be useful for development.
-The `vkjson_info.exe` program generates a JSON file with a detailed description of the capabilities of your hardware when using Vulkan.
-If you are wondering what support is like for extensions and other optional features among the graphics cards of your end users, then you can use [this website](http://vulkan.gpuinfo.org/) to view the results of a wide range of GPUs.
+There is another program in this directory that will be useful for development.
 The `glslangValidator.exe` program will be used to compile shaders from the human-readable [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language) to bytecode.
 We'll cover this in depth in the [shader modules](!Drawing_a_triangle/Graphics_pipeline_basics/Shader_modules) chapter.
-The `Bin32` directory also contains the binaries of the Vulkan loader and the validation layers, while the `Lib32` directory contains the libraries.
+The `Bin` directory also contains the binaries of the Vulkan loader and the validation layers, while the `Lib` directory contains the libraries.

 The `Doc` directory contains useful information about the Vulkan SDK and an offline version of the entire Vulkan specification.
 Lastly, there's the